ThatGuy-GEWP/SFML-GE/README.md

   public bool AutoQueue { get; set; } = true; // If false, you will manually have to queue the IRenderable to the Scene.RenderManager

-  // Default Queue is drawn relative to the world, whereas Overlay Queue is drawn relative to the screen.
-  // An example of this is that, if being drawn with DefaultQueue at 0,0 and the camera moves to 10000, 10000 the
-  // Object would not be visible, however if drawn on the Overlay queue at 0,0 then it will always be visible regardless of where the camera is, at the top left of the screen. public RenderQueueType QueueType { get; set; } = RenderQueueType.DefaultQueue;
+  public RenderQueueType QueueType { get; set; } = RenderQueueType.DefaultQueue; // sets the render queue to be used

   RectangleShape rectShape = new RectangleShape(new Vector2(20, 20));